Paleoclimatology: Reconstructing ancient climates

 Paleoclimatologists employ a wide variety of techniques to deduce ancient climates.
 The techniques used depend on which variable has to be reconstructed (this could be temperature, precipitation, or something else) and how long ago the climate of interest occurred.
 For instance, the deep marine record, the source of most isotopic data, exists only on oceanic plates, which are eventually subducted; the oldest remaining material is old.
 Older sediments are also more prone to corruption by diagenesis.
 This is due to the millions of years of disruption experienced by the rock formations, such as pressure, tectonic activity, and fluid flowing.
-These factors often result in a lack in quality or quantity of data, which causes resolution and confidence in the data decrease over time.
+These factors often result in a lack of quality or quantity of data, which causes resolution and confidence in the data to decrease over time.

 Specific techniques used to make inferences on ancient climate conditions are the use of lake sediment cores and speleothems.
 These utilize an analysis of sediment layers and rock growth formations respectively, amongst element-dating methods utilizing oxygen, carbon and uranium.

 Proxies for climate

-Direct Quantitative Measurements
+Direct quantitative measurements

-The Direct Quantitative Measurements method is the most direct approach to understand the change in a climate.
-Comparisons between recent data to older data allows a researcher to gain a basic understanding of weather and climate changes within an area.
+The direct quantitative measurements method is the most direct approach to understand the change in a climate.
+Comparisons between recent data and older data allow a researcher to gain a basic understanding of weather and climate changes within an area.
 There is a disadvantage to this method.
-Data of the climate only started being recorded in the mid-1800s.
+Data on the climate only started being recorded in the mid-1800s.
 This means that researchers can only utilize 150 years of data.
 That is not helpful when trying to map the climate of an area 10,000 years ago.
 This is where more complex methods can be used.